bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 Creating a PostGIS table
 ------------------------

-In the previous example, a new featuretype was added based on a PostGIS table that already existed in the database.
-The following example will not only create a new featuretype in GeoServer, but will also create the PostGIS table itself.
+In the previous example, a new feature type was added based on a PostGIS table that already existed in the database.
+The following example will not only create a new feature type in GeoServer, but will also create the PostGIS table itself.

 Create a new text file and add the following content to it.
-This will represent the definition of the new featuretype and table.
+This will represent the definition of the new feature type and table.
 Save the file as :file:`annotations.xml`.

 .. code-block:: xml